What are verrucae?

 Appointments generally take up to 1 hour.
 This allows for the anaesthetic to take effect and the verrucae to be treated.

 It is important to know this procedure is not an instant fix.
 It will still take a number of weeks, sometimes months for the verrucae to resolve.
-In some circumstances, this does not cure the verrucae but does improve them.
+In some circumstances, the verrucae does not fully resolve but does improve.

 You will not be allowed to drive following the procedure as your foot will be numb for up to 4 hours post procedure.